ishkawa/APIKit/README.md

 - Parameters of a request are validated by type-system.
 - Type of a response is inferred from the type of its request.
 - A result of a request is represented by [Result<Value, Error>](https://github.com/antitypical/Result), which is also known as Either.
-- All the endpoints can be enumerated in nested class.

 ```swift
 let request = GitHub.SearchRepositories(query: "APIKit", sort: .Stars)